 Courses and instruction include the following to ensure an effective academic experience:

-- C1.
-Grading policies: Grading policies and practices are explicitly stated.
+- C1.* Grading policies: Grading policies and practices are explicitly stated and presented to the student.

 The policies include a grading scale that defines letter grades and/or weights, if applicable.
 As part of the grading policy, student participation – if required – is clearly defined.
 Any penalties that may be assessed to grades and/or extra credit opportunities are also identified within the policy.
 If regular contact with the teacher is required as part of the course, clear expectations for meeting this requirement are posted within the course.